Insider Trading Attorney

 Oftentimes, NPI only remains “inside” for a limited period of time.
 Generally speaking, once information becomes public, then trading based on that information is no longer grounds for allegations of insider trading.

 One of the most-effective defenses to knowing or reckless use of NPI is reliance on the advice of legal counsel.
 If an insider seeks legal advice and makes a trade based on his or her lawyer’s determination that a proposed transaction is permissible, then the insider is not guilty of insider trading.

 In some cases, insiders can defend against insider trading allegations by demonstrating that they “pieced together” usable information.
 If no individual piece of information qualifies as NPI, then using the information in the aggregate is permissible.

 Under SEC Rule 10(b)5-1, insiders can conduct trades according to “pre-arranged plans”.
-With a pre-arranged plan in place, an insider can conduct a trade at a pre-selected time (prior to gaining access to NPI) even if the insider has access to relevant NPI at the time the trade is executed according to the plan.
+With a pre-arranged plan in place, an insider can conduct a trade at a pre-selected time (prior to gaining access to NPI) even if the insider has access to relevant NPI at the time the trade is executed according to the insider trading plan.

-Insider Trading Penalties
+Illegal Insider Trading Liability and Penalties